ros2/design/articles/151_node_to_participant_mapping.md

 The second approach allows more flexibility.
 Considering that by default there's only one context per process, it won't lower the performance.
-Moreover, a mechanism for using the same participant in two context could be added.
+Moreover, a mechanism for re-using the same participant in two separete contexts could be added.

 ### What is a Node now?

-There's not lightweight DDS entity similar to a ROS `Node`, so `Nodes` have to be built from scratch.
+There's no lightweight DDS equivalent of a ROS `Node`, so these must be implemented on top of it.
 A `Node` should be able to:
 - Create other entities as `Publishers`, `Subscriptions`, `Services` and `Clients`.
   `Nodes` should own those entities, that is to say, those entity shouldn't outlive a `Node`.
 - List all its entities.

-For all the entities, it should be possible to get the `Node` what created them.
+For all the entities, it should be possible to get the `Node` that created them.
-Each `Participant` should store all the information needed about its nodes, and communicate it to the others.
+Each `Participant` should store all the information needed about its nodes, and communicate it other `Participants`.

 ### How `Node` information is communicated?